-Physically you may be overweight with a pear-shaped body (but not always), have heavy body hair, struggle with eczema, have dry eyes and mouth, and upper body/head/neck pain.
+Physically, you may be overweight with a pear-shaped body (but not always), have heavy body hair, struggle with eczema, have dry eyes and mouth, and upper body/head/neck pain.

-In clinical studies, about 45% of persons diagnosed with schizophrenia were found to be severely overmethylated.
+If you’ve tried antidepressant medications, you probably did not respond favorably to them.In clinical studies, about 45% of persons diagnosed with schizophrenia were found to be severely overmethylated.

 Overmethylators have elevated serotonin and dopamine with low levels of histamine, which explains why antidepressant medications (SSRI’s increase neurotransmitter activity at the synapse) can cause suicidal ideation in these individuals.
 Undermethylators have low serotonin and dopamine with elevated histamine, which explains why we tend to see improvement on SSRI’s.

-Final Methylation Imbalance Thoughts
+Final Methylation Disorder Thoughts

-Both biotypes struggle with addiction.
+Both methylation biotypes struggle with addiction.
 The main difference is the cause: overmethylators often turn to drugs to try and quash high anxiety/panic as a result of too much neurotransmitter activity; undermethylators become obsessive-compulsive with a substance or concept (for me it was food/sugar/starving myself/being perfect no matter what) and have to have it at all costs due to not enough neurotransmitter activity.

 The tragic suicides of Robin Williams and Kurt Cobain are classic overmethylation examples, with Karen Carpenter being a classic undermethylator.